Free Health Care Directive - Ireland

 The 2015 Act provides that a request for specific treatment set out in an AHD is not legally binding (a person cannot demand treatment that is unnecessary) but it must be taken into consideration if it relates to treatment that is relevant to the medical condition of the maker of the advance healthcare directive.

-If the AHD is valid and applicable to the specific treatment then doctors are legally bound to follow them.
+If the AHD is valid and applicable to the specific treatment then doctors are legally bound to follow the AHD.
 An AHD can be revoked or altered in writing provided the person has the capacity to do so.
 Any alteration of an AHD must be signed and witnessed in the same manner as the original AHD.

 An AHD also allows you to nominate a Designated Healthcare Representative.
 This is someone who you will authorise to interpret your AHD or to make healthcare decisions on your behalf.
 They can have as much authority as you decide to give them, up to and including the power to consent to/refuse life-sustaining treatment on your behalf.